 Overall, Microsoft demonstrated a rare combination of maturity and innovation.
 The company is successfully scaling its AI solutions while continuing to strengthen its core businesses.
 For investors, this represents an opportunity to participate in long-term growth with a relatively low level of risk, especially amid the global shift towards digital and intelligent solutions.

 Nonetheless, there are risks to consider.
-Firstly, Microsoft’s current market valuation remains elevated, with a forward P/E (price-to-earnings) ratio of approximately 33, which is above the sector average for technology companies.
+Firstly, Microsoft’s market valuation remains elevated, with a forward P/E (price-to-earnings) ratio of approximately 33, which is above the sector average for technology companies.
 Over the past twelve months, free cash flow (FCF) exceeded 75 billion USD, underscoring financial resilience.
 However, with a current capitalisation of around 3.1 trillion USD, this corresponds to a free cash flow yield below 2.5%, indicating a premium valuation.
 Moreover, competitive pressures in the AI segment, including from Alphabet (NASDAQ: GOOG) and Amazon (NASDAQ: AMZN), as well as potential antitrust risks in the US and EU, could introduce further volatility.

 Nevertheless, Microsoft’s high margins, Azure’s growth trajectory, and the scaling of AI-driven products position the company as one of the most balanced players in the market.
 For long-term investors willing to accept a premium valuation in exchange for strong visibility and leadership in key technology trends, Microsoft shares remain highly attractive.